 7. Employee Outings

-Employee outings are a great way to promote retention, build connection between employees and attract top talent to your company.
+Employee outings are a great way to promote retention, build connections between employees, and attract top talent to your company.
 Here’s a quote from one of the top employee reviews of Google that helps the company live up to its legendary reputation:

 “Aaaaaamazing holiday parties (at Waldorf Astoria, NY Public Library, MoMA, etc.); overnight ski trips to Vermont; overnight nature trips to the Poconos …”